15 Favorite Hobbies of the Richest People in the World

 Skiing has been around since prehistory, first as a means of transport, then as an aid in military operations in winter conditions, but it’s only in the latest 3 centuries that skiing has naturally evolved into the sport and recreational activity that it is today.
 And nowadays, skiing is one of the favorite outdoor activities of many people, especially the world’s most wealthy and famous.

 Many notorious billionaires love taking the slopes and riding downhill for the thrills it gives, and some of them might even own entire resorts.
-There was a rumor going on around that the renowned Roman Abramovich even wanted to buy the entire resort of Courchevel, the famous French ski resort.
+There was a rumor going on around that the renowned Roman Abramovich even wanted to buy the entire resort of Courchevel, the famous French ski resort which regularly appears among the world’s most luxurious destinations.
 And who can blame him?
 We’d do it too if we had the means.

 Flying is many people’s childhood dream, but very few of them later develop the resources to achieve it.
 And we’re not talking about the skills here, but about the money required to learn to fly and own a plane.